 Open communication between client and designer is essential.
-But daily progress reports may not be too realistic, especially if your web designer has more than one client they’re working with or is a one-person shop.
+But daily progress reports may not be too realistic, especially if your web designer has more than one client they’re working with or operates as a one-person shop.

-Too many alerts can increase the potential to delay a project especially when changes are pointed out prematurely.
+In fact, too many alerts can increase the potential to delay a project especially when changes are pointed out prematurely.
 Designing websites occur in stages and require lots of coding.
-And yes designers won’t be happy to accommodate changes that require additional time or resources not discussed in the initial scope.
+And no, designers won’t be happy to accommodate major style changes or worse, design elements that require additional time or resources not discussed in the initial scope.

 3. The incompetent web designer

-My website is so different from the mock up” Or “He said it would look like this but my website doesn’t even work like it’s supposed to” Or “I don’t have access to make changes,” Or “He went out of business”.
+My website is so different from the mock up” Or “He said it would look like this, but my website doesn’t even work like it’s supposed to”; “I don’t have access to make changes,”; “He went out of business”.

-I lumped these complaints together because ultimately these frustrations led to problems that couldn’t be fixed.
-These problems required hiring another web designer for a solution.
+I lump these complaints together because ultimately these frustrations similarly lead to problems that can’t be fixed.
+Unfortunately, these struggles require the client to seek hiring another web designer for a solution.

 One of the worst situations a client can experience is lack of control over their project because:

-(B) Can’t access their website because company doesn’t exist anymore
+(B) Can’t access their website because the company doesn’t exist anymore.